Cancel Out Cancer

 "It was an excellent and informative talk and I'm glad I heard it."

 Play your part and Cancel Out Cancer

 Inspired to do more?
-You can learn how to deliver a Cancel Out Cancer session.
-No previous experience is required - the team provides you with a training session and you're given the tools and materials to take the awareness sessions out into the community (online for now!).
+You can learn how to deliver a Cancel Out Cancer session - no previous experience is required.
+Our team provides will provide you with a training session, giving you all the tools and materials to take the awareness sessions out into the community (online for now!).